Quantum-inspired Bayesian probability algorithm for nuclear mass predictions: Results and discussion

 \subsection{Extrapolating capabilities of the QIBP algorithm}

 Evaluating the performance of the QIBP algorithm when facing unknown data is important.
 In this section, the extrapolation capability of the QIBP algorithm is analyzed.
-The learning set consists of 2183 nuclear masses from AME2016 with $Z \ge 20$ and $N \ge 20$ \cite{k2}.
-The validation set is composed of 70 newly added nuclei in AME2020.
-Table~\ref{T3} presents the standard deviations $\sigma^{\mathrm{pre}}$ and $\sigma^{\mathrm{post}}$ for both the learning and validation sets, before and after applying the QIBP algorithm, along with the improvement rates $\Delta\sigma/\sigma^{\mathrm{pre}}$.
+The training set consists of 2183 nuclear masses from AME2016 with $Z \ge 20$ and $N \ge 20$ \cite{k2}.
+The test set is composed of 70 newly added nuclei in AME2020.
+Table~\ref{T3} presents the standard deviations $\sigma^{\mathrm{pre}}$ and $\sigma^{\mathrm{post}}$ for both the training and test sets, before and after applying the QIBP algorithm, along with the improvement rates $\Delta\sigma/\sigma^{\mathrm{pre}}$.

-According to Table~\ref{T3}, for the WS4 model, although the standard deviation on the validation set is slightly lower than that on the learning set, it remains at a relatively high precision level of 0.355 MeV.
+According to Table~\ref{T3}, for the WS4 model, although the standard deviation on the test set is slightly lower than that on the training set, it remains at a relatively high precision level of 0.355 MeV.
 This suggests that the theoretical model possesses a certain extrapolation capability.
-After refinement by the QIBP algorithm, the posterior standard deviation $\sigma^{\mathrm{post}}$ in the validation set is reduced to 0.216 MeV, corresponding to an improvement rate of 39.2\%.
-Compared with the learning set, the improvement rate decreases by only 5.2\%, demonstrating that the QIBP algorithm retains extrapolation ability when applied to the WS4 model.
-For the HFB model, its original results yield nearly identical values of $\sigma^{\mathrm{pre}}$ for the learning and validation sets, indicating a reasonable degree of extrapolation.
-After optimization by the QIBP algorithm, the standard deviation in the validation set is reduced to 0.676 MeV, achieving an improvement rate of 89.4\%.
-Although $\sigma^{\mathrm{post}}$ increases compared with the learning set, the improvement remains about 90\% and markedly enhancing the HFB model’s description of nuclear masses.
+After refinement by the QIBP algorithm, the posterior standard deviation $\sigma^{\mathrm{post}}$ in the test set is reduced to 0.216 MeV, corresponding to an improvement rate of 39.2\%.
+Compared with the training set, the improvement rate decreases by only 5.2\%, demonstrating that the QIBP algorithm retains extrapolation ability when applied to the WS4 model.
+For the HFB model, its original results yield nearly identical values of $\sigma^{\mathrm{pre}}$ for the training and test sets, indicating a reasonable degree of extrapolation.
+After optimization by the QIBP algorithm, the standard deviation in the test set is reduced to 0.676 MeV, achieving an improvement rate of 89.4\%.
+Although $\sigma^{\mathrm{post}}$ increases compared with the training set, the improvement remains close to 90\%, and markedly enhancing the HFB model’s description of nuclear masses.
 Table~\ref{T3} also presents the extrapolation performance of the CBP estimator, indicating that the QIBP algorithm provides more reliable predictions for unknown nuclei than the CBP estimator.